-January had some of the harshest winter weather Michigan has seen in a while, and when the temperature drops, natural gas usage and bills will go up.
+November started out with some record cold weather, and when the temperature drops, energy usage and bills will go up.
 Changing how you use energy can help you control the price you pay during the winter.
 Here’s what you need to know about how what’s happening outside your window affects what goes on inside.

 A big influence on the amount of energy you use to heat your home is the weather outside.
 When temperatures fall, your furnace runs more often and for longer, increasing the amount of energy you use.

 You can help reduce the weather’s impact on your bill by sealing air leaks that allow frigid air into your home and let the warm air out.
 Use caulk or weather stripping to seal leaks around windows and doors and consider installing more energy-efficient windows and doors when remodeling.

 An increase in usage will cause your bill to rise as well.
 When assessing why your usage has increased, here are some things to consider:

 - Were you or your family home more often?
 Snow days and working from home will change your usage.

 - Are there more people in your home?
 Did family come to visit for the holidays?